 But the census reports that population growth since 2003 – the last time the voting wards were redrawn – has upended this balance and triggered the necessary adjustments.

 According to staff reports, when the total population is divided evenly among the five wards, Ward 1 is under-populated by about 10 percent; Ward 2 is under-populated by 3 percent; Ward 3 is under-populated by 16 percent; and Ward 4 and Ward 5 are overpopulated by 26 percent and 3 percent, respectively.

 Adding the Vista Heights area has increased the population of Ward 4 by about 230, according to city planner Jim Rundle.
-This adjustment means that Ward 3 is now 6 percent smaller than Ward 4, thereby unseating the target population balance.
+This adjustment means that Ward 3 became 6 percent smaller than Ward 4, thereby unseating the target population balance.